Toric moment mappings and Riemannian structures: An application

+Nilmanifolds admit a natural parallelism determined by $G_H$-left invariant vector fields.
+The complex $1$-forms $\xi_1=dz^1$, $\xi_2=dz^2$ and $\xi_3=-dz^3+z^1dz^2$ are left invariant on $G_H$, and can be exploited for defining the following left invariant real $1$-forms:

+We will keep faithfully the notations of the previous sections referring to this basis of the cotangent spaces of $N$.
+Setting $e^i$ being orthogonal we define on $N$ a standard Riemannian metric induced from a left-invariant tensor on $G_H$ (see \cite{AGSHGI}).
+Consider then the $G$-structures obtained as reductions of this fixed Riemannian structure by stabilizing a $G_H$-left invariant $2$-form.\smallbreak

-The following result was effectively proved in \cite{AGSHGI}, though we can now give it a moment map interpretation.
+The following result has been proved as Theorem~1 in \cite{AGSHGI}, though we can now give it a moment map interpretation.

-\begin{teor} The set of complex structures on $N$ is given by the disjoint union of the point $\omega_0$ and a $\CP^1$.
-This is a $T$-invariant subset of $\sP^+$ and its image by $\mu_T$ is the union of a vertex and the opposite edge $\mathcal{E}_{12}$ of $\Delta_{\sP^+}$. \end{teor}
+\begin{teor}(Abbena-Garbiero-Salamon) The set $I$ of invariant complex structures on $N$ is given by the disjoint union of the point $\omega_0$ and a $\CP^1$.
+This is a $T$-invariant subset of $\sP^+$ and its image by $\mu_T$ is the union of a vertex and the edge $\mathcal{E}_{12}$ of $\Delta_{\sP^+}$. \end{teor}